ghoomfrog/kid/README.md

 Spaces that only have indexed items are called lists.
 Ones that only have non-indexed (or keyed) items are called tables.

-An assignment is enough to make a space:
+An assignment is enough to construct a space:

 ```kid
 score=123